-The metropolitan areas that use the CPI are listed in the tables according to the metropolitan area.
+The current and former metropolitan areas that use specific CPI factors are listed alphabetically in the tables, according to the metropolitan area where appropriate.
 Each AAF applies to a specified geographic area and to units of all bedroom sizes.
 AAFs are provided: